7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 3. Govindaraja Temple

 Once upon a time, a great saint named Ramanujacharya saw Lord Govindraja Swamy in his dream.
-Pilgrims come here every year to worship Lord Govindraja to pray for the wealth and prosperity of their families.
+Pilgrims come here every year to worship Lord Govindraja and pray for the wealth and prosperity of their families.
 The monumental beauty of its architecture attracts many tourists.
-Starting from its entrance to its inner courtyards, all aspects of this structure are designed beautifully and because of its architectural wonder, it is popular as one of the famous temples in Tirupati.
+From its entrance to its inner courtyards, all aspects of this structure are designed beautifully.
+Because of its architectural wonder, it is popular as one of the famous temples in Tirupati.

 The entrance of this temple has a seven-storied tower with the holy pot of Kalash built on its top.
 Carvings of scenes depicting the life of Lord Vishnu as Venkateswara and stories from Hindu legends like Ramayana are chiselled all over the stone complex of the temple.
 Bustling crowds fill the courtyard as they chant hymns and seek the blessings of their lord.